-- Output: Number of training classes coordinated and conducted throughout the State. - Efficiency: Percentage increase in whole community preparedness. - o Task (A.1.1.1): Establish a cadre of qualified instructors. - o Task (A.1.1.2): Facilitate and participate in course offerings and preparedness workshops/drills. - o Task (A.1.1.3): Develop position-specific task books in accordance with NQS. - o Task (A.1.1.4): Review and implement updates in course material as they become available. - o Task (A.1.1.5): Produce a three-year training schedule in support of the Office of Preparedness. - o Task (A.1.1.6): Leverage technology to provide virtual training. - o Task (A.1.1.7): Coordinate the development of a secure training registration process.

-- o Task (A.1.1.8): Establish a secure repository for training certifications and documentation. - o Task (A.1.1.9): Identify training needs assessments for the whole community. - o Task (A.1.1.10): Provide training based on gaps and corrective actions identified in the after-action review/improvement plan. - o Task (A.1.1.11): Assist and provide technical assistance to stakeholder partners for the annual NIMS Compliance Assistance Support Tool (NIMSCAST). - Task (A.1.1.12): Coordinate local training opportunities for NIMS courses regionally.
+- Output: Number of training classes coordinated and conducted throughout the State. - Efficiency: Percentage increase in whole community preparedness. - o Task (A.1.1.1): Establish a cadre of qualified instructors. - o Task (A.1.1.2): Facilitate and participate in course offerings and preparedness workshops/ drills. - o Task (A.1.1.3): Develop position-specific task books in accordance with the National Qualification System. - o Task (A.1.1.4): Review and implement updates in course material as they become available. - o Task (A.1.1.5): Produce a three-year training schedule in support of the Office of Preparedness. - o Task (A.1.1.6): Leverage technology to provide virtual training. - o Task (A.1.1.7): Coordinate developing a secure training registration process. - o Task (A.1.1.8): Establish a secure repository for training certifications and documentation. - o Task (A.1.1.9): Identify training needs assessments for the whole community. - o Task (A.1.1.10): Provide training based on gaps and corrective actions identified in the after-action review/improvement plan. - o Task (A.1.1.11): Assist and provide technical assistance to stakeholders for the annual National Incident Management System Compliance Assistance Support Tool requirement. - o Task (A.1.1.12): Coordinate local training opportunities for Incident Command System courses regionally.